 Manila, Philippines: Back in 2001, a new TV show aired on the travel channel here that changed the landscape of how I viewed traveling forever.
 The TV program originally called Lonely Planet later changed to Globe Trekker, featured different travelers trekking across the world (my favorite was Ian Wright), each toeing the line between tourism and tradition.

-That show inspired me to want to travel the same way; refusing to partake into the world of manufactured cultural experiences and taking the road less traveled instead.
+That show and thinking of jobs that let you travel inspired me to want to travel the same way; refusing to partake into the world of manufactured cultural experiences and taking the road less traveled instead.
 I was glued to the TV, following all their expeditions, living vicariously through them.
 The travelers danced with indigenous tribes, rescued wild animals, participated in local traditions and experienced all that Mother Earth gave them – in a non-touristy kind of way.

 Seasons in, it seemed every Filipino wanted to be a ‘backpacker’.
 Lines were blurred between authentic travel experiences and contrived authenticity.
 The new breed of ‘backpackers’ seemed only concerned with posting highlight reels on their Facebook pages to score social status points.